 Learn more about how Sound Therapy rehabilitates the ear.

-Calming hyperactive brain cells
+Calming hyperactive brain cells and the limbic system

 Eric Jordan, Chief Audiometrician in the Audiology Department at the Royal Albert Edward Infirmary in Wigan, England, conducted double blind tests with Sound Therapy over a two year period in the 1980s.
 He attributes a high degree of success with tinnitus patients to Sound Therapy calming hyperactive brain cells.